ManifoldRG/MultiNet/README.md

 # Install PyTorch.
 Below is a sample command to do this, but you should check the following link
 # to find installation instructions that are specific to your compute platform:
 # https://pytorch.org/get-started/locally/
-conda install pytorch torchvision torchaudio pytorch-cuda=12.4 -c pytorch -c nvidia -y  # UPDATE ME!
+conda install pytorch torchvision torchaudio pytorch-cuda=12.4 -c pytorch -c nvidia -y

 # Clone and install the openvla repo
 git clone https://github.com/openvla/openvla.git